Shah Shoja Mozaffari: Reign

 Before dying in 1384, he named his son Zain al-Abidin his successor and his third brother Imad al-Din Ahmad as governor of Kerman.
 Not satisfied with the arrangement, Shah Yahya advanced against Shiraz, but was expelled from Isfahan by the city's populace and was forced to flee to Yazd.

-On his deathbed, Shah Shoja wrote a letter to the powerful Turco-Mongol warlord Timur, who was then campaigning in Azerbaijan, in which he gave his sons' loyalty to the conqueror.
+In 1383, a year before his death, Shah Shoja wrote a letter to the powerful Turco-Mongol warlord Timur, who was then campaigning in Azerbaijan, in which he entrusted his sons to his care.
+Timur in response requested a marriage alliance.
+A granddaughter of Shah Shuja was provided as a wife for Timur's grandson Pir Muhammad, and the marriage ceremony took place in Balkh in 1384.
+After his death, Zain al-Abidin, Shah Shuja's son, did not continue however with this appeasement policy.